-Graduate Director: Dr. Patricia Loughlin
+Graduate Director: Dr. Kenny L. Brown

-E-Mail Address: ploughlin@uco.edu
+E-Mail Address: kebrown@uco.edu

-Office Address: LAR 202 H
+Office Address: LAR 202 D

-Phone Number: 405-974-5491
+Phone Number: 405-974-5356

 History - Social Studies Teaching, M.A.

 This major is designed for those who are professional teachers at the secondary-school level.
 The program will deepen and broaden the content knowledge in the social studies while also delving into pedagogical and educational theory.